shaunmac/coastwise/jobs-jobs-jobs.md

     title: The real future of work

 ---
 ## Creating jobs!
-Yeah right..

-#### This is probably the biggest and most serious misconception in the ambitions of all the conventional political parties.
+#### Yeah..right.
+This is probably the biggest and most serious misconception in the ambitions of all the conventional political parties today.
 It's also one of the most embedded and widespread.

 ##### To expect to base the future of our society on the concept of enabling people to access a life via a job is farcical.
 For the following reasons: